 Deep Purple

-Deep Purple is a British rock band formed in Hertford, Hertfordshire, in 1968.
-Along with the bands Black Sabbath and Led Zeppelin, Deep Purple is considered one of the pioneers of heavy metal and modern hard rock, although some of its members have tried not to categorize themselves as only one of these genres.
-The band also incorporated elements of baroque, psychedelia, blues and progressive rock into their sound.
-They were listed by the Guinness Book of Records “as the band with the loudest live sound in the world”, and have sold over 150 million albums worldwide.
+They are a British rock band formed in Hertford, Hertfordshire, in 1968.
+Along with the bands Black Sabbath and Led Zeppelin, Deep Purple is considered one of the pioneers of heavy metal and modern hard rock.
+However, some of its members have tried not to categorize themselves as only one of these genres.
+The band also incorporated baroque, psychedelia, blues and progressive rock elements into their sound.
+They were listed by the Guinness Book of Records “as the band with the loudest live sound in the world” and have sold over 150 million albums worldwide.

-The band went through several lineup changes, as well as an eight-year hiatus (1976-84).
-The lineups from the 1968-76 period were commonly referred to as Phases I, II, III and IV.
+The band underwent several lineup changes and an eight-year hiatus (1976-84).
+The 1968-76 period lineups were commonly referred to as Phases I, II, III and IV.
 Their second, most commercially successful lineup included Ian Gillan (vocals), Ritchie Blackmore (guitar), Jon Lord (keyboards), Roger Glover (bass) and Ian Paice (drums).
-This line-up was active from 1969 to 1973, and was reunited from 1984 to 1989, and briefly in 1993, before friction between guitarist Ritchie Blackmore and the other band members became insurmountable.
+This line-up was active from 1969 to 1973, reunited from 1984 to 1989, and briefly in 1993 before friction between guitarist Ritchie Blackmore and the other band members became insurmountable.
 The current lineup consists of Paice, Gillan, Glover, guitarist Steve Morse (member since 1994), and keyboardist Don Airey (who joined in 2002 after Jon Lord’s departure).

 Blackmore, Lord, and Paice arranged a test session with Ian Gillan.
 Gillan brought along his friend Roger Glover, also the bassist for Episode Six.
 Together, the five recorded the single “Hallelujah” on June 7.
 With both approved, Deep Purple began to have a double life.
 During the day, the second line-up rehearsed at the Hanwell Community Centre; at night, the first line-up continued performing as if nothing was happening.
 Evans and Simper didn’t know what was about to happen until the day before the stage debut of Phase II on July 10.
-The situation was so crazy that on June 10, 1969, Episode Six and Deep Purple performed at Cambridge balls.
-Deep Purple played eleven performances between the choosing of the new members and the debut of the new phase; Episode Six, eight.
+The situation was so crazy that on June 10, 1969, Episode Six and Deep Purple performed at Cambridge Balls.
+Deep Purple played eleven performances between choosing the new members and the debut of the new phase, Episode Six Eight.
 But Gillan and Glover played four more shows to fulfil the E6 contract until July 26, interspersed with the first three shows of Phase II.

 The projects that had already been taking place, however, continued.
-The third album had just been released in England when the new line-up, with its bolder sound proposal, debuted.
-Jon Lord was also finalizing his Concerto for Group & Orchestra, which would be performed at the Royal Albert Hall, with the Royal Philharmonic Orchestra, on September 24.
+The third album had just been released in England when the new line-up debuted with its bolder sound proposal.
+Jon Lord was also finalizing his Concerto for Group & Orchestra, which would be performed at the Royal Albert Hall with the Royal Philharmonic Orchestra on September 24.
 On this day, in addition to showing the new type of composition idealized by Lord (uniting the languages of classical music and rock music), English people from all walks of life got to know “Child in Time,” composed while still at Hanwell.
-The composition shows everything that the new line-up brought in relation to the previous one: rhythm changes, powerful solos, banshee screams.
+The composition shows everything the new line-up brought about from the previous one: rhythm changes, powerful solos, and banshee screams.
 The new Deep Purple was electric and explosive, and this would be very clear in the first album of the new line-up – In Rock, released in June 1970.
-The British could get to know track by track of the new album via BBC during the several months leading up to the release.
-They even saw previously unreleased tracks, such as “Jam Stew”, and a primitive version of “Speed King” called “Kneel and Pray”, with completely different and much more malicious lyrics than those known and sung until today.
+The British could get to know the new album via BBC during the several months following its release.
+They even saw previously unreleased tracks, such as “Jam Stew, and a primitive version of “Speed King” called “Kneel and Pray”, with entirely different and much more malicious lyrics than those known and sung until today.

 The second album of phase II was Fireball, which keeps the electricity but takes a more experimental path.
-The album even includes a country song (“Anyone’s Daughter”), alongside long instrumentals such as “Fools” and songs closer to those of the previous album, such as “Strange Kind of Woman”.
-The 1971 tour shows, available only on pirate recordings, show a more mature and bolder band.
-It is on this tour that Ian Gillan starts to duel his voice with Blackmore’s guitar, for example.
+The album even includes a country song (“Anyone’s Daughter”) alongside long instrumentals, such as “Fools” and songs closer to those of the previous album, such as “Strange Kind of Woman”.
+The 1971 tour shows, available only on pirate recordings, show a more mature and bolder baOn this tour, Ian Gillan starts to duel his voice with Blackmore’s guitar, for example.

 The next step in Deep Purple’s experimentation would be to record a studio album made under the same conditions as a live performance.
-All together, in the same environment, creating and recording together as in the long instrumental jams they did on stage.
-They already had some songs almost ready: “Highway Star” began to be created inside a bus, when a journalist asked how they created their songs.
-Blackmore said: “like this”, and started playing a choppy riff.
+All together, in the same environment, creating and registering as in the extended instrumental jams they did on stage.
+They already had some songs almost ready: “Highway Star” began to be created inside a bu, when a journalist asked how they created their pieces.
+Blackmore said: Likeke this”, and started playing a choppy riff.
 Gillan joined in the fun and started improvising lyrics: “We’re on the road, we’re on the road, we’re a rock’n’roll ba-and!”.
 By September, the first version of what would be “Highway Star” was already beginning to be sampled on stage and on the German TV show Beat Club.
-It is from this performance that the clip for “Highway Star” comes, in which Blackmore wears a witches’ hat and Gillan babbles words about Mickey Mouse and Steve McQueen.
+From this performance,t the clip for “Highway Star” comes, in which Blackmore wears a witches’ hat and Gillan babbles words about Mickey Mouse and Steve McQueen.

-By December 1971 they had found the right place to create and record this album: Montreux, Switzerland, where a famous jazz festival still takes place.
-The best place to record would be the big casino in the city, where traditionally there were musical performances.
+By December 1971, they had found the right place to create and record this album: Montreux, Switzerland, where a famous jazz festival still takes place.
+The best place to record would be the city’s big casino, where there were traditionally musical performances.
 The casino was not yet open for Deep Purple when they arrived – there was one last performance by Frank Zappa to close the season.
 The group then went to see the show.
-Zappa has always been a rock innovator, and in this particular performance he used a state-of-the-art synthesizer.
+Zappa has always been a rock innovator, and in this particular performance,ce he used a state-of-the-art synthesizer.
 In the middle of the show, someone sets fire to the casino.
 The music stops.
 Zappa shouts: “FIRE!
-Arthur Brown, in person!” and instructs those present to calmly leave the casino.
-In interviews, Roger Glover says that everyone really was calm – enough so that he himself could still take a look at the synthesizer before leaving the building.
-Meanwhile Claude Nobs, who to this day organizes the Montreux Jazz Festival, was running around to get some spectators out of the casino.
+Arthur Brown, in person!” and instructs those present to leave the casino calmly.
+In interviews, Roger Glover says that every was calm – enough so that he could still look at the synthesizer before leaving the building.
+Mean, Claude Nobs, who to this day organizes the Montreux Jazz Festival, was running around to get some spectators out of the casino.

-The group was moved to the Grande Hotel de Montreux.
-In the winter it was empty, cold, and all the furniture was put away.
-They parked the Rolling Stones’ mobile recording unit outside, pulled some wires, set up their instruments comfortably in the hotel corridors, and began to rehearse.
-The result is that to this day every Deep Purple concert contains at least four of the seven songs from the 1972 Machine Head album.
+The group was moved to the Grande Hotel de MontreuxItit was emp andy, co in the winter, and all the furniture was put away.
+They parked the RollinStoness’ mobile recording unit outside, pulled some wires, set up their instruments comfortably in the hotel corridors, and began to rehearse too this day every Deep Purple concert contains at least four of the seven songs from the 1972 Machine Head album.

 The entire story of the recording is told in a nutshell in the song “Smoke on the Water”, the last song to be recorded on the album.
-Blackmore had created an unused riff, dubbed “durrh-durrh”.
+Blackmore had created an unused rif, dubbed durra-duhh”.
 There were no lyrics.
 Then came the idea to write about what had happened on the record.
-Gillan says that they were in a bar when Roger Glover wrote the title of the song on a napkin (which meant “smoke over water,” a good description of the photograph that a newspaper published the day after the fire).
-Glover says that the phrase came to him in a dream, and that Gillan replied, “it’s not gonna roll; it sounds like a drug song name, but we’re a drinking band.”
+Gillan says that they were in a bar when Roger Glover wrote the song’s title song on a napkin (which meant “smoke over water,” a good description of the photograph that a newspaper published the day after the fire).
+Glover says that the phrase came to him in a dream and that Gillan replied, “it’s not gonna roll; it sounds like a drug song name, but we’re a drinking band.”
 Neither of them bet that they would spend more than thirty years playing “durrh-durrh” every night, such was the success the song achieved.
-Although it was recorded in December, it did not enter the setlist until March 9, at a concert on the BBC.
+Although it was recorded in December, it did not enter the setlist until Marh 9, at a concert on the BBC.
 This first performance is included in In Concert 1970-1972.

-1972 was a very busy year, and Deep Purple arrived for the first time in Japan, where their most famous live album, Made in Japan, was recorded.
-In Italy, the group was also preparing the recording of Who Do We Think We Are.
+1972 was a hectic year, and Deep Purple arrived for the first time in Japan, where their most famous live album, Made in Japan, was recorded.
+In Italy, the also prepared the recording of Who Do We Think We Are.
 The band’s work rhythm, however, cost them dearly.
 Several times, members of the group fell ill.
 Guitarist Randy California replaced Blackmore in one show, and Roger Glover replaced Gillan in another.
-The relationships among the members, and especially between Gillan and Blackmore, were not going well either.
-In December, Gillan handed in his resignation, advising that he would leave the group at the end of June 1973, giving his management and colleagues six months to decide what to do with the group.
+Tmembers’ relationships, and especially between Gillan and Blackmore, were not going well either.
+In December, Gillresignedion advised that he would leave the group at the end of June 1973, giving his management and colleagues six months to decide what to do with the group.

 Time for change

 The hypothesis of playing the group with only four members was considered, but the idea of having two vocalists spoke louder.
 With this idea on the streets, Deep Purple’s managers kept receiving tapes from new artists.
-One of them was sent by a twenty-one year old boy who had been singing since he was fifteen: David Coverdale.
-His band and Deep Purple had already crossed paths in November 1969, at a concert at Bradford University, when Gillan and Glover had just joined Deep Purple.
-Coverdale’s audition took place in August 1973.
-For six hours, they played Deep Purple material and better-known songs, such as “Long Tall Sally” and “Yesterday”.
-When Coverdale went home, the rest of Deep Purple went out for a drink and decided: he was the chubby one (in the following months, the band’s managers would give him some drugs to thin his appearance).
+One of them was sent a twenty-one-year-old boy who had been singing since he was fifteen: David Coverdale.
+His band and Deep Purple had already crossed paths in November 969, at a concert at Bradford Univerity, when Gillan and Glover had just joined Deep Purple.
+Coverdale’s audition took place in August 19Theythey played Deep Purple material and better-known s for six hour songs, such as “Long Tall Sally” and “Yesterday”.
+When Coverdale went home, the rest of Deep Purple went out for a drink and decide: he was the chubby one (in the following months, the band’s managers would give him some drugs to thin his appearance).

 On April 6, 1974, the group performed in California, USA, to an audience of two hundred thousand people – it was the California Jam festival, which lasted twelve hours and was led by Deep Purple.
-The concert, and particularly Blackmore’s bad mood about having to start playing before dark with cameras on the stage, was famous for being explosive: the guitarist destroyed a working camera with his guitar and, not content with this, blew up an amplifier.
+The concerned particularly Blackmore’lousyad mood about having to start playing before dark with cameras on the stage was famous for being explosive: the guitarist destroyed a working camera with his guitar and, not content with this, blew up an amplifier.
 The silhouette of the guitarist in front of the flames of the amplifier is one of the most powerful scenes in all rock iconography.
 Thirty years later, Josh White, the director of filming the event, recalled how he may have induced it:

 “I talked to him the night before.
-Deep Purple did a technical rehearsal, and I asked him if he was going to break his guitar.
+Deep Purple did a technical rehearsal, and I asked him ifwouldg to break his guitar.
 And Richie said, ‘Yeah, maybe.
-I don’t know, what the fuck.
-He was kind of pissed off about a lot of things that had nothing to do with me.
-And I said, ‘Look, if you’re going to break the guitar, favor the camera.
+I don’t kno, what the fuck.
+He waf pissed off aboumanyof things that had nothing to do with me.
+And I said, ‘Loo, if you’re going to break the guitar,favourr the camera.
 I’m going to do a great shot and it’s going to look great.
 And he favored the camera well, generating $8,000 of damage.”

 Deep Purple’s third lineup would end a year after California Jam, on April 7, 1975, a week before Blackmore’s thirtieth birthday.
 It was the Stormbringer album release tour in Europe.
 With even more soul/funk swing, the album displeased Blackmore greatly.
 He already had some ideas in his head, and when he left[10] he already had a new band formed: Rainbow.
 The dilemma for the group was whether to continue without Blackmore – the creator of all the riffs that made Deep Purple famous – or to move on, taking advantage of the fact that the group was one of the most profitable in the history of rock music.